Tatum's 50 points carry Celtics over Nets 125-119 - WHIZ News

 James Harden led the Nets with 41 points, Kevin Durant had 39 and Irving finished with 16 on 6-of-17 shooting.

-Game 4 of the best-of-seven series is set for Sunday night in Boston, where the Celtics will be allowed to have a near-capacity crowd in TD Garden when Massachusetts lifts the limits Saturday on crowd sizes due to the pandemic.
+Game 4 is set for Sunday night in Boston, where the Celtics will be allowed to have a near-capacity crowd in TD Garden when Massachusetts lifts the limits Saturday on crowd sizes due to the pandemic.
 It was limited to 25% on Friday.

-Marcus Smart added 23 points for the Celtics, Tristan Thompson gave them a huge lift with 19 points and 13 rebounds and Evan Fournier added 17 points.
+Smart added 23 points, Tristan Thompson gave Boston a huge lift with 19 points and 13 rebounds and Evan Fournier added 17 points.
 Kemba Walker had a rough night, scoring only six on 3-of-14 shooting.

+“I think they were a little desperate and became the aggressor after our hot start,” Nets coach Steve Nash said.
+“They were the ones looking to drive the ball and they were the ones looking to step in with 3s.
+They got themselves going, took the momentum, got the crowd going and started feeling confidence for the first time in three games.”

 Irving was booed when he came out for warmups, during pregame introductions and each time he touched the ball, with those turning into loud cheers when he missed shots.